antsmartian/lets-build-express/chap03/CHAP03.md

-In this chapter, we will build a our `next` function, which is at heart of express.
+In this chapter, we will build our `next` function, which is at heart of express.

 We wont be fully implementing the contract as per express, but we will have a minimal `next` working by the end of the chapter.